Resilience, and hope— an unforgettable graduation ceremony of 111,628 graduates from Shincheonji

 Originally, the grand ceremony was to unfold at the stunning Pyeonghwa Nuri in Imjin-gak, Paju.
 However, an unexpected cancellation by the Gyeonggi Tourism Organisation forced a swift pivot to Shincheonji’s Cheongju Church.
 This last-minute change has triggered a wave of criticism, with calls for accountability directed at the Gyeonggi Tourism Organisation for not providing timely notice.

 Despite this abrupt change in venue, the ceremony was successfully carried out with a focus on safety and order, with guidance provided for traffic and volunteers actively assisting, resulting in a smooth event with no safety incidents.
-The graduation ceremony at Shincheonji, Church of Jesus, the Temple of the Tabernacle of the Testimony, Cheonju South Korea shone brightly, not only showcasing the church’s impressive numerical success but also its unwavering spirit and resilience.
+The graduation ceremony at Shincheonji, Church of Jesus, the Temple of the Tabernacle of the Testimony, Cheonju, South Korea, shone brightly, not only showcasing the church’s impressive numerical success but also its unwavering spirit and resilience.
 The event was a powerful reminder of the community’s strength and unity in the face of adversity, making it an unforgettable celebration filled with hope and inspiration.

-Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony testifies to the revelation and things that have been seen and heard according to God’s will and is working to heal all nations.
+Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony, testifies to the revelation and things that have been seen and heard according to God’s will and is working to heal all nations.

-Resilience, and hope— an unforgettable graduation ceremony of 111,628 graduates from Shincheonji

-The Zion Christian Mission Centre of Shincheonji, Church of Jesus, the Temple of the Tabernacle of the Testimony celebrated a monumental milestone during its 115th graduation ceremony on the 30th October at the vibrant Shincheonji, Church of Jesus, the Temple of the Tabernacle of the Testimony, Cheongju Church, South Korea.
-An astounding 111,628 graduates were honored, marking a historic achievement as the fourth occasion the organization has exceeded the remarkable 100,000 graduate milestone.
-This follows their exhilarating previous ceremonies, which featured 103,764 graduates in 2019, 106,186 in 2022, and 108,084 in 2023.
-Inclusive of this graduation ceremony were the 3377 pastors also graduating from completing the bible course at Zion Christian Mission Centre, with 6202 pastors currently studying.